Ash Vs Evil Dead (2015)

 DVD Release: September 26, 2016

-In a strange turn of events, Evil Dead – that’s the remake not Sam Raimi’s The Evil Dead – didn’t get a sequel.
+In a strange turn of events, Evil Dead – that’s the remake and not Sam Raimi’s original The Evil Dead – didn’t get a sequel.
 Or at least it hasn’t at the time of writing.
 Which is kind of strange in the world of low budget horror movies that get churned out all the time.
 Not that I’m complaining.
 While bloodthirsty fans of splatter were sure to have been sated, for me it lacked personality and was filled with characters who were so thinly written for the sake of plot convenience that it was laughable at times.
 That’s not to say this is a series about deep and interesting people of course, don’t get me wrong.
 But they were more like puzzle pieces that fit into their designated roles instead of just a fun ensemble.
 Even the original with its nastiest moments had some level of charm.
 Remember kids; toothless, dumbed down action and horror is bad.
 But X ratings do not make a movie.

 However the real twist was yet to come.
 The odd teaser ending of the 2013 film featured a certain actor with a certain chin without any sort of context, and two years later there was no sign of any cross over with the old and new.
 Or any kind of follow up at all in fact.
 However in 2015 something unexpected happened, and a totally new TV series was announced.
 It would involve all the old film makers as well as Bruce Campbell.
 It would be released by Starz so they didn’t have to water it down.
 I’d have to temper my expectations, not being a fan of Oz the Great and Powerful and finding Drag Me to Hell to be fun but lacklustre.
-But it was one hell of a headline, and the convention panels with the whole gang were a lot of fun, so things were looking up.
+But it was one hell of a headline, and the convention panels with the whole gang were a lot of fun.
+Things were looking up.
 It would soon be time to read up on those old ritual incantations – what’s the worst that could happen?

 INITIAL THOUGHTS: GROOVY?